 Hike the Grand Mesa.
 This 10,000 foot Grand Mesa overlooks the town of Grand Junction and provides a year-round haven for outdoor enthusiasts.
 Visitors can try boating or fishing on over 300 pristine lakes or hike 100s of trails that are easily accessed from the Grand Mesa National Scenic Byway.
 Seek the popular and challenging Crag Crest Trail.

-Palisade Peach Festival, August 13-16, 2015.
+Palisade Peach Festival.
 Each August, as Palisade’s peaches ripen and thousands of visitors flock to the small town just east of Grand Junction for the Palisade Peach Festival for a weekend of activities that celebrate the delicious, fuzzy fruit.
 The festival offers a variety of activities from cooking demos to peach-eating contests, parades, carnival rides and more.

 Hit the Links at Grand Junction’s Top Courses.
 With five beautifully designed and maintained public courses, Grand Junction is one of Colorado’s top destinations for golf enthusiasts.
 Due to the area’s mild, high-desert climate, golfers can enjoy a round almost any day of the year.
 Golfers won’t want to miss the #1 public golf course in Colorado as ranked by golf digest, The Golf Club at Redlands Mesa.

 Raft the Mighty Colorado.
 Visitors can conquer exciting whitewater rapids on the Green River, Gunnison River or Colorado River while starting their rafting adventure in Grand Junction.
 Or, they can float tranquilly downstream while enjoying the local scenery.
 Multi-day trips and single-day adventures are both available seasonally with professional guides.